MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogcatalogprice.md

 **`unitDurationInSeconds`** &nbsp; double const*
 *may be nullptr*

 (Optional) The per-unit duration this price can be used to purchase.
+The maximum duration is 100 years.

 ## Requirements